 The Company's activities have been financed through a combination of the cash flows from licensing and development fees and the issuance of equity and/or debt.
-As described in note 2 to the unaudited interim condensed consolidated financial statements for the second quarter ended June 30, 2016, the Company is dependent on raising additional financing to complete the voclosporin LN clinical trial program.
+As described in note 2 to the unaudited interim condensed consolidated financial statements for the third quarter ended September 30, 2016, the Company is dependent on raising additional financing to complete the voclosporin LN clinical trial program.

-All of the Company's financial liabilities are due within one year except for the long-term portion of contingent consideration to ILJIN and the derivative warrant liability.
+All of the Company's financial liabilities are due within one year except for the long-term portion of contingent consideration to ILJIN.